Sottie1/Restaurant-App-in-Django/README.md

 ## Overview
 This is a Django-based web application for managing a restaurant.
 It includes features for handling menus, orders, and customer information, making it easier to manage a restaurant's daily operations.

+**Note:** This project is currently in development.
+Features and functionality are subject to change.

 ## Features
 - **Menu Management:** Create, update, and delete menu items.
 - **Order Management:** Place and track customer orders.